armory/docs/README.md

 See the GitHub [docs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for how to create a pull request from a fork.

+**On user-owned forks, if you want to allow anyone with push access to the upstream repository to make changes to your pull request, select _Allow edits from maintainers_.**

 ## Troubleshooting

 If you run into a situation where the theme says it's been modified but you and the branch you're working on didn't modify the theme (i.e. you run `git status` and see this:https://s.armory.io/4guJmdAq), try updating the submodules: